WebReflection/data-imports/README.md

 </html>
 ```

-The `data-imports` field accepts comma separated entries that represent the module name.
+The `data-imports` field accepts comma, spaces, new lines or semicolon separated entries that represent the module name.

 By default the generated `importmap` will use the lovely [esm.run](https://esm.run/) service but if you need to directly serve some file it is possible to use a specialized syntax that will point directly to `cdn.jsdelivr.net/npm` instead: